+- Click the + menu at the bottom of the

+- list.

-- Click the + menu at the bottom of the list. - Or control-click anywhere in the list and choose New Payment Method
+- Or control-click anywhere in the list and choose New Payment Method from the shortcut menu.

 Edit Existing Payment Method

 - Double-click the payment method. - Or select the name of the payment method and click the Edit button at the bottom of the list.